HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/wcm_support_tools.md

-# HCL Web Content Manager Support Tools
+# HCL WCM Support Tools

 Use the HCL Web Content Manager (WCM) Support Tools portlet to investigate and analyze information related to the WCM Java Content Repository (JCR) nodes.